 In an article for The Hill, John Rother discussed the need for several key healthcare policy reforms advocated by the National Coalition on Health Care.
 His recommendations highlight ways to improve on care delivery and provider payment models.
 These issues are more relevant today than ever before as we navigate through the current COVID-19 outbreak and prepare for future pandemics.
 Central to his argument for reform is an increased focus on primary care.
 Here’s why.

 “Successful employers, plans, and health systems are finding strong primary care to be absolutely essential,” writes Rother.
 But as a country, we don’t seem to be getting the message.

-Only 4 to 8 percent of healthcare spending in the United States goes to primary care, compared to an average of 12 percent in other industrialized countries whose overall healthcare spending is also less.
+About 4 to 8 percent of healthcare spending in the United States goes to primary care, compared to an average of 12 percent in other industrialized countries whose overall healthcare spending is also less.

 Traditional fee-for-service payment plans restrict providers from being able to provide the types of services that could help their patients the most.
-More flexible payment plans combined with a stronger investment in primary care would allow providers to offer a broader range of services for chronically ill patients, including behavioral care like health coaching.
+More flexible plans combined with a stronger investment in primary care would allow providers to offer a broader range of services for chronically ill patients, including behavioral care like health coaching.

 Rother’s recommendations echo the direction of Vera’s advanced primary care model.
 By focusing on primary care, we’re helping people become healthier.
 By avoiding fee-for-service payment plans, providers can provide patients with the treatment they need.
 By improving access and reducing cost barriers to primary care, we’re ensuring that our patients and our clients reap the benefits.

 Want to learn more about the importance of primary care?
 Download Advanced Primary Care: The Front Line Of A Health Revolution

 Stay current on healthcare industry developments, Vera updates, in-depth resources, and interviews with Vera providers